 Florida Statute 45.032 is the specific law that governs what happens to surplus funds after a foreclosure sale.
 It establishes a clear process for how the money is held, who has the right to claim it, and in what order those claims are prioritized.

 After a foreclosure sale, any proceeds exceeding the total amount owed to the foreclosing lienholder must be deposited into the registry of the court.
 The former property owner (or their successor) has the right to petition for those funds.
-Junior lienholders may also file competing claims, but the owner of record at the time of the sale holds the primary right once valid subordinate liens are resolved.
+Junior lienholders may also file competing claims, but the owner of record as of the date the lis pendens was filed holds the primary right once valid subordinate liens are resolved.

 The statute also sets out procedural requirements for claiming the funds, including how to file a motion, what documentation is required, and how the court handles competing claims from junior lienholders such as second mortgages, judgment creditors, or HOA liens.

-Understanding FL Statute 45.032 in full is important if you're navigating this process — but the core takeaway is simple: the law is on your side.
+Understanding FL Statute 45.032 in full is worth your time, but the core takeaway is simple: the law is on your side.

 How Surplus Funds Are Created